MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-change-repo.md

 ---
-title: Configure repositories for SQL Server on Linux | Microsoft Docs
+title: Configure Linux repositories for SQL Server 2017 and vNext | Microsoft Docs
 description: Check and configure source repositories for SQL Server vNext and SQL Server 2017 on Linux.
 The source repository affects the version of SQL Server that is applied during installation and upgrade.
 author: rothja
 ms.author: jroth